 Pro tip: you absolutely must personalise your covering letter for each role to ensure it’s relevant.
 Business owners and recruiters can spot simple edits you’ve made to make your application fit the role – you need to do more than that to impress them.

 These sites can represent a bit of a numbers game, whereby you feel like you’re scattergunning your application all over the place.
 Unfortunately, these kinds of sites work this way.

 Brush up on your knowledge

-Do you know the intricacies of Facebook’s ads manager, Instagram’s algorithm, Twitter’s analytics dashboard and LinkedIn’s home feed?!
-Are you familiar with where Facebook wants to be in 5 years?
+Do you know the intricacies of Facebook’s ads manager, Instagram’s algorithm, Twitter’s analytics dashboard and LinkedIn’s home feed?
 What about the latest updates to each one, as well as the new social platforms that are emerging?

-To work in social media, you’ll need to be the expert.
+To work in social media, you’ll need to be an expert.
+Whilst you might not be one yet, you’re going to have to demonstrate an interest in the field and the intent to learn.
 Get hungry for all of the information you can find and use it to talk confidently about how you’d apply it to your clients.
 It’s competitive out there.
 If you asked ten social media experts for their opinion on a social media post, you’d likely hear ten different opinions.
 Make yours be the one that people listen to by having the theory nailed, as well as how to implement it.

 Are you ready?

-If you think you’ve got what it takes to be an awesome social media manager, register your interest on the careers section of our website.
+If you think you’ve got what it takes to be an awesome social media manager, you can register your interest on the social media careers page of our website.
 We’ve tried to make the page as helpful as possible by outlining exactly the type of person we’re looking for so you can see if you’re a good fit for the team, and if we’re a good fit for you!